-2 Full-time equivalents.
+Full-time equivalents.

-1 All figures based on the Swiss systemically relevant bank framework as of 1 January 2020.
-Refer to the "Capital management" section of the Annual Report 2018 and of the UBS Group Third Quarter 2019 Report, as defined herein, for more information.
+&lt;sup>1 All figures based on the Swiss systemically relevant bank framework as of 1 January 2020.
+Refer to the "Capital management" section of the Annual Report 2018 and of the Fourth Quarter 2019 Report, as defined herein, for more information.